 The plays sometimes reference historical or social events, helping children understand social dynamics.
 The dialogues may support language development by exposing children to varied vocabulary and expressions.

 The interaction between characters also allows children to observe emotional responses, potentially fostering empathy.
 Performing shadow plays themselves may enhance creativity and aesthetic perception.
-The tradition is often transmitted within families and communities, reinforcing cultural continuity.
+Families and communities actively pass down this tradition, reinforcing cultural continuity.

 Structure of a Karagöz Performance